ericgregory/gitops-demo/README.md

 - Compile a Wasm binary from the Rust code in the hello-world directory using the [setup-wash GitHub Action](https://github.com/wasmCloud/setup-wash-action)
 - Push the Wasm component to ghcr.io as an OCI artifact under your namespace
 - Update the image tag in the component's Kubernetes manifest to reflect the version of your new release
-- Commit and push the manifest update in your repo
+- Make a pull request to your repo with the manifest update

 **Note**: The first time this workflow runs in your repository, it will take several minutes to build the necessary tooling, but those tools will be cached&mdash;future runs in the repo will generally take under a minute.